Pests

 1. 1

-Confirm the diagnosis before you start scrubbing at bark-colored bumps: work a fingernail under one and check for an insect body.
-A bump that lifts away clean is scale; one that's fused into the woody stem tissue is a lenticel, not a pest.
+Confirm the diagnosis before treating: work a fingernail gently under a suspected bump.
+One that lifts away cleanly and reveals a soft insect body underneath is scale; one that's fused solidly into the woody stem tissue and won't budge is a lenticel — a normal breathing pore on the stem — not a pest.

 2. 2